andrewquitadamo/presentations/programming2/gitting_started/gitting_started.md

 --

 1) A shared repository where everyone has access, and commits to the master branch.
-This is what we've been doing with the shilab organization.
+This is what we've been doing in our lab.

 --